-0.0 Application rec C13 Yes No C13 Does your institution have an application fee?
-Free if apply online C13 Amount of application fee: \$50 - paper only C13 Yes No C13 Can it be waived for applicants with financial need? Х
+C13 Yes No

+Does your institution have an application fee? х

+C13 Amount of application fee: \$50.00

+C13 Yes No

+C13 Can it be waived for applicants with financial х

+For paper applications only

-C13 If you have an application fee and an on-line application option,
+If you have an application fee Same fee: e and an on-line ap pplication option,

-C13 Same fee:

-C13 Free:
+Free: Reduced: Х

-X C13 Reduced:
+C13 Yes No

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need?
+C13 Can on-line application fee be waived for applicants with financial need?
+Online application is free

 C14 Application closing date

 C14 Yes No

-C14 Does your institution have an Х
+C14 Does your institution have

-application closing date?
+an application closing date?

-C14 Application closing date (fall): 1/15
+Application closing date (fall)):

 C14 Priority date:

-C15 Yes No C15 Are first-time, first-vear students accepted for terms other than Χ
+C15 Yes No

+Are first-time, first-year stu idents accepted f or terms other that X
-C16 Notification to applicants of admission decision sent (fill in one only)

-C16 On a rolling basis beginning

-(date):

-C16 By (date): April

-C16 Other:

-C17 Reply policy for admitted applicants (fill in one only)

-• , , , ·· J /

-C17 Must reply by (date): Ī

-C17 No set date:

-C17 Must reply by May 1 or within Ī

-weeks if notified X

-thereafter

-C17 Other: Ī

-C17 Deadline for housing deposit (MM I/DD): 5/1

-C17 Amount of housing deposit: • 300.00

-C17 Refundable if student does not en roll?

-C17 Refundable if student does not er roll?
-C17 Yes, in full

-Yes, in part No
+C16 C16 C17 C17 C17 C17 C17 C17 C17 C17 C17 Reply policy for admitted a Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit April 1st April 1st April 1st Applicants (fill in o e only)

+C18 Deletted duffission Yes No

-C18 Deferred admission
+C18 admission? Х

-C18 Yes No Does your institution allow students to postpone enradmission? ollment after X C18 If yes, maximum period of postponement: 1 vear
+C18 If yes, maximum period of po ostponement: 1 Year

-C19 Early admission of high school students
+C19 Early admission of high so hool students

-C19 Yes No C19 Does you r institution allow high school students to enroll as full-time, first-time, school gra first-year (freshman) students one year or more before high aduation? Х
+C19 Yes No

+stitution allow high school students to enroll as full- X ٢ nstitution allow high school students to enroll as full- ne, first-year (freshman) students one year or more school graduation? ne, first-year (freshman) students one year or more

-C20 Common Application (Initiated during 2006-2007 cycle) Question removed from CDS.
+C20 Common Application Question removed from CDS.

+(Initiated during 2006-2007 cycle)